-Trump’s Ukraine spin was already collapsing under the facts
+Trump’s Ukraine spin ran into the basic facts of the invasion

 Comments